courtneylouie/Class-Project/README.md

 # Final Project

 **Overview**
-I used the Google Scholar API to get publication titles and years for animal science professors at 5 universities in the US.
-I then used kmeans to cluster the titles to explore relationships between professors and universities.
+I used the scholarly package to get publication titles, years, and number of citations from Google Scholar for animal science professors at 5 universities in the US.
+Then I used the text from the titles to try to predict the number of citations.

 **Getting the data**
 Notebook: data_acquisition.ipynb